Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Conformal Transformation of the Waveguide

 \section{Conformal Transformation of the Waveguide}

 The free surface of our waveguide model (see Figure \ref{figureP2}) is not convenient for the forthcoming asymptotic analysis based on a spectral decomposition of the acoustic pressure wave.
-One strategy consists in a truncated expansion of the pressure wave at the free surface \cite{kuperman} with respect to the amplitude of the surface perturbations ($\se\ll1$) to obtain Robin's type boundary conditions.
-However, this strategy cannot be applied in our context since the propagation distance is too large (of order $\e^{-1}\gg1$).
-In this paper, we use another strategy which consists in a conformal transformation allowing us to transform our waveguide model with a free surface to a waveguide with an unperturbed surface (see Figure \ref{conftrans1}).
-This strategy has already been used in several contexts \cite{dozier, dya,garniernach, kuttler} and will appear to be more convenient to flatten a random surface over large distance.
+In this paper, we consider a conformal transformation allowing us to transform our waveguide model with a free surface to a waveguide with an unperturbed surface (see Figure \ref{conftrans1}).
+This strategy has already been used in several contexts \cite{dozier, dya,garniernach, kuttler}.

-In this section we introduce a conformal transformation, which is a convenient tool since it allows to use the modal decomposition introduced in Section \ref{spectralP2} for an unperturbed waveguide (see Figure \ref{wavegmod} $(a)$).
 We will see in Section \ref{sect3P2} that this transformation by flattening the surface induces deformations in the structure of the waveguide, that is deformations of the bottom and also induces variations of the index of refraction of the waveguide (see Figure \ref{figuredef}).
-Consequently, these perturbations are responsible to a mode coupling between the three kind of modes (propagating, radiating, and evanescent) which is studied in Section \ref{couplemodeeq}.

 To introduce the conformal transformation we consider the waveguide domain with a free surface as a subdomain of the complex plan $\mathbb{C}$:

 where $V^\e_s$ is defined by \eqref{randompert} (see Figure \ref{conftrans1}), and the domain corresponding to the waveguide with a flat surface is then given by